mm6/ethereum-lab3-hardhat/README.md

       View the public key
       Copy the public key
-      View the private key if you have the password Snaps are third-party extensions to MetaMask
+      View the private key if you have the password Settings
+      Network
+        Add a Network
+           For Hardhat, set New RPC URL to: http://localhost:8545 and chain ID to 1337.
+The currency symbol is ETH.

+   Snaps are third-party extensions to MetaMask

 Left of three dots menu:
    Shows accounts connected
    These web sites will have access to your public key (only!) of your accounts.

 Middle drop down arrow
       Select an account